AFriendlyIrin/SMT2-QOL-Patch/README.md

   * "JUNKS" to "SUPPLIES"
 * "CLOSE" status changed to "SEAL".
 * Demon "Depth" changed to "Drowned" to make it clearer they're the victims of the Great Flood (as explained in the artbook).

+KNOWN ISSUE: Demon names in the party GUI will sometimes run out of bounds.
+This can't be fixed easily, as the max length variable is shared between all menu entries; reducing it would also truncate item and skill names.

 ## List of Changes - Experimental Version
 I've also included another patch marked "exp".
 This patch contains alternate translations for demon races that I feel are more accurate to the original Japanese.
 The official localizations are, frankly, pretty terrible, and garble a lot of information that helps you understand how the different races are related to one another.